VAMDC/NodeSoftware/doc/source/addit.rst

 * Do commit often.
 It goes instantly.
 * Pull and push less often, but often enough.
-You certainly want to pull from upstream before making changes, since you might work on outdated versions of files which will result in conflicts later.
+You certainly want to pull from upstream before making changes, since you otherwise might work on outdated versions of files which will result in conflicts later.
 You also do no want to sit on your local commits for too long but push them frequently instead.
 * Never pull into a dirty tree (i.e. one that has uncommitted changes).
   Commit first, then pull.
 Alternatively read *git help stash*.
 * *Git* trusts you know what you are doing.
 It will allow you to do stupid things, too.
 * Don't panic.
-Yes, git may have a comparably steep learning curve, but it is a powerful tool and all problems can be resolved.
+Yes, *git* may have a comparably steep learning curve, but it is a powerful tool and all problems can be resolved.